 Digital gaming is expected to reach its crescendo with the ubiquity of smartphones, the constant progress of the gaming business model, and the rising popularity of eSports.
-Netscribes predicts the growth of the digital gaming market at a CAGR of 18.98% and is expected to reach US$ 272.24 billion by 2022.
+Netscribes predicts that the digital gaming market is expected to reach US$ 272.24 billion by 2022.
 Evidently, the global digital gaming market is one of the most booming sectors of the global media and entertainment industry.

 The global digital games market is a highly fragmented market with over 200 companies with revenues over US$1 million in a market of nearly US$100 billion.
 A quick look at the current competitive landscape and you will find that there are ten major gaming companies viz., Activision Blizzard, Electronic Arts, Take-Two, Ubisoft, Zynga, Nintendo, GungHo Online, NCsoft, Sony, and Microsoft.
 Activision Blizzard holds the largest market share at around 7%.

-A major revenue contributor in digital games is China (25%) where almost 93% of the money spent on games goes to titles developed by small China-based companies.
+A major revenue contributor in digital games is China, where almost 93% of the money spent on games goes to titles developed by small China-based companies.
 Often, these companies cannot be tracked.

 The top companies have a market share of 16.03% with Activision Blizzard occupying the largest share at 7.04%.